8ctavio/vergil/apps/docs/src/functions/ModelGroup.md

 The type of object passed to, and the value returned by the `filter` function determine how a model or model group is filtered.
 If a model is received, either `actions.SKIP` or `actions.ACCEPT` should be returned to respectively skip or include a model in the `forErrors` iteration.
 On the other hand, when `filter` is passed a ModelGroup object, multiple descendant models may be affected by the returned `actions` property:

-- `SKIP`: All ModelGroup's descendant models are excluded from the iteration (, this implies that no ModelGroup's nested object is further passed to `filter`).
+- `SKIP`: All ModelGroup's descendant models are excluded from the iteration (this implies that no ModelGroup's nested object is further passed to `filter`).
 - `ACCEPT`: All ModelGroup's child objects continue to be passed to `filter`.
 - `ACCEPT_CHILDREN`: All ModelGroup's child models are included in the iteration (only child ModelGroups continue to be passed to `filter`).
 - `ACCEPT_DESCENDANTS`: All ModelGroup's descendant models are included in the iteration (no ModelGroup's descendant object is further passed to `filter`).